Fazendaaa/raccoon/README.md

 If you ran into some errors related to package dependencies and want to know how to handle it, read the [Security](#Security) info.

 # Security
-I've added a integration with [Synk](https://snyk.io/) to ensure that all of my dependencies have no bugs or errors reported without fixing it first before Continuos integration (CI) to ensure the Continuos Development (CD).
+I've added a integration with [Snyk](https://snyk.io/) to ensure that all of my dependencies have no bugs or errors reported without fixing it first before Continuos integration (CI) to ensure the Continuos Development (CD).

 ## Errors/Bugs in Dependencies
-When Synk report some errors or bugs that can be fixed, just follow the CLI command to fix them before running -- more info at their [docs](https://github.com/snyk/snyk#cli).
+When Snyk report some errors or bugs that can be fixed, just follow the CLI command to fix them before running -- more info at their [docs](https://github.com/snyk/snyk#cli).

 # Contributing
 Just talk to me through an _issue_.